 If it’s December 30 and you haven’t been able to find a sitter, don’t worry.
 Call your list of usual babysitters again or post a last-minute job online to see if anyone is available.
 People’s plans do change and you may luck out.
 (Just make sure you screen a new sitter carefully.)
 If that doesn’t work, you just have to get creative.

-- Happy New Year’s Eve Eve: Some people celebrate New Year’s Eve the night before.
-You can get together with friends, go out for dinner and avoid the madness of the actual holiday.
-Many babysitters will probably be free that night, so finding someone to look after your kids shouldn’t be a problem.
-Then spend the big night tucked away at home with your family.
+- Celebrate on New Year’s Eve Eve.
+Some people celebrate the night before the holiday.
+Get together with friends, go out for dinner and avoid the madness (and expense!) of the actual holiday.
+Many babysitters will probably be available that night, so finding someone to look after your kids shouldn’t be a problem.
+Then spend the actual big night tucked away at home with the kids.

-- Share a good thing.
+- Share a babysitter.
 Did your friends score a sitter?
 Ask them if they (and their sitter) would be willing to do a babysitter share.
-Bring all of the kids to one house, stock up on snacks and movies and split the cost of the caregiver’s salary (since she’ll be watching more kids, you’ll need to increase her pay).
+Bring all of the kids to one house, stock up on snacks and movies and split the cost of the caregiver’s salary (since they’ll be watching more kids, you’ll need to increase the pay).

-- Staycation celebration.
-Make plans to have a fun night at home.
+- Have a staycation celebration.
+Make plans to have a fun New Year’s Eve at home.
 Make it special by dressing up in fancy clothes or by having everyone wear their new holiday PJs.
 Pick up food and drink for a fun, celebratory spread that everyone will love.